suptext/suptext.github.io/code/from/2024/07/26/building-quickset.md

 At this point I'd come up with some requirements for producing a ranked list of chunks as users edited their notes:

 1. Words and sentences needed to be represented as numbers somehow, as operating on numbers is more performant than operating on strings
-2. It needed to have very little computational overhead as to not block downstream tasks
+2. A top-k list of chunks would have to be available at all times, not completely sorted *but* at least containing the most frequent chunks
-3. A top-k list of chunks would have to be available always, not completely sorted *but* at least containing the most frequent chunks
+3. It needed to have very little computational overhead as to not block downstream tasks.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjk1MTY0MTgxLDE1MTE1MzY2NzZdfQ==
+eyJoaXN0b3J5IjpbOTY1MjY1MDk4LDE1MTE1MzY2NzZdfQ==
 -->